samjones00/docs/docs/_documentation/mix-tool.md

    6. feature-mq    Simple MQ Feature to test sending Messages  to: $HOST  by @ServiceStack  [feature,mq,sharp]
 ```

+## Mix in NUglify

+You can configure your ServiceStack App to use Nuglify's Advanced HTML, CSS, JS Minifiers using [mix](/mix-tool) with:

+    $ mix nuglify

+Which will write [Configure.Nuglify.cs](https://gist.github.com/gistlyn/4bdb79d21f199c22b8a86f032c186e2d) to your **HOST** project.

 ### Mix in Prebuilt Recipes and Working Examples

 `ModularStartup` and `mix` can scale up to complete working examples which can provide instant utility and integration of a feature into